Studentpage WUR

 Hepatitis B is vaccinated in a series of 3 vaccinations, normally given in month 0-1-6.
 About 4 weeks after the vaccinations, the bloodtest takes place.
 Sometimes the schedule may look different.

-Your education pays for the hepatitis B vaccinations.
-If you don’t show up for the vaccination day but make a personal appoinment at one of our centres, we will charge you €12,95 administration costs.
-The costs must be paid at the appointment per PIN (NO creditcard).
+The university pays for the hepatitis B vaccinations.
+If you don’t show up for the vaccination day but make a personal appoinment at one of our centres, we will charge you €18,95 administration costs.
+The costs must be paid at the appointment per PIN.

-The bloodtest is only free of charge if done by us at school or at a location of SALTRO or SHO.
-If you go to one of our centres we will only charge €12,95 administration costs.
+The bloodtest is only free of charge if done by us at vaccination day or at a location of Unilabs.
+If you go to one of our centres we will only charge €18,95 administration costs.

 If you do the bloodtest somewhere else, at your general practitioner for example, you have to pay the bloodtest yourself.